zushicat/cologne-trees-data/dataschema.md

 **by_radius_prediction**
 There are trees without information about genus and measures to estimate the age by regression.
 Therefore, trees in a 50 meter radius around a respective tree are clustered (seperately for each prediction) and the most dominant cluster label is assigned.

 Although this method (which is basically "birds of a feather flock together") has its obvious and inherant limitations it's still way better than no data at all.
-(Hence the additional probability which is the percentage of the "winning" cluster trees in regard of the overall trees within the examined radius.)
+(Hence the additional probability attribute which is the percentage of the "winning" cluster trees in regard of the overall number of trees within the examined radius.)

 ## tree_location_type